aman698/ecb/README.md

 After installation of dependencies you should be ready to build Asterisk 18 from the source we downloaded.

 Run the configure script to satisfy build dependencies.

 command:
 1. ./configure

 A success should have an output like below:
 ![alt text](<Screenshot from 2025-08-03 20-14-13.png>)

-Setup menu options by running the following command:
+Setup menu options by running the following.

 2. make menuselect

 Use arrow keys to navigate, and Enter key to select.